mjfusa/mcp-message-center-server/README.md

 - `Cannot GET /mcp`: expected.
 MCP requests use `POST /mcp`.
 - `401` from this server: missing `Authorization` header while `MCP_REQUIRE_AUTH=true`, or caller token is invalid.
+- `401 Unauthorized: missing Authorization bearer token`: you called `POST /mcp` without `Authorization: Bearer <MCP API token>`.
+- `No connection could be made (localhost:8080)`: the server is not running, crashed, or is listening on a different port.
+- `AADSTS65001` / `consent_required`: run `scripts/GetMcpAccessToken.ps1 -Login -TenantId <tenantGuidOrDomain>` once to complete interactive consent.
 - `401` from Graph:
   - OBO token exchange failed (app registration missing delegated Graph permission/admin consent), or
   - caller did not send an MCP API token (so the server could not do OBO)